github/training-kit/paths/git-trouble/fc-commitsucks.md

    1. After finishing the `rebase`, enter `git push --force`.

 didnt-push: |
-  So you have a couple of options when it comes to fixing a bad commit message that, so first, we need to identify if:
+  You have a couple of options when it comes to fixing a bad commit message.
+First, you need to ask yourself:

-   > Am I trying to fix the **last** commit I made or commit a few commits back?
+   > Am I trying to fix the **last** commit I made or one a few commits back?

-  If you aren't fixing your last commit, skip down some.
+  ### Fixing the Last Commit

   If you are fixing the **last** commit you made you can do the following:

-   1. Ensure you are on the correct `branch` and enter: `git commit --amend`.
+   1. Ensure you are on the correct `branch`
+   1. Use `git log --oneline` to ensure the commit you want to fix is at the top of the list.
+   1. Enter: `git commit --amend`.
    1. Enter the desired commit message and close the text editor.

   **BOOM** you just fixed your terrible commit message and now no one is the wiser.
 Congratulations!!!

+  ### Fixing an Older Commit

   If you aren't fixing your **last** commit, you can perform the following:

    1. Ensure you are on the correct `branch` and enter: `git log --oneline`
-   1. Identify the SHA-1 hash code associated with the commit when **file 4** was added.
+   1. Identify the SHA-1 hash associated with the commit just before the one you want to fix.
+For practice, let's use the one where **file 4** was added.
-   1. Enter the SHA-1 hash of the identified commit using the following: `git reset --soft SHA-1`, where SHA-1 is the SHA-1 of the commit for when **file 4** was added.
+   1. Enter `git reset --mixed SHA-1`, where SHA-1 is the SHA-1 of the commit before the one you want to fix.
-   1. Remove **file6.md** from the Staging Area by entering: `git reset HEAD file6.md`.
-   1. Create a commit with **file5.md** by entering: `git commit -m "YOUR MESSAGE"`.
-   1. Add **file6.md** to the Staging Area by entering: `git add file6.md`.
-   1. Create a new commit for **file 6** by entering: `git commit -m "YOUR COMMIT MESSAGE"`.
+   1. The changes you made in the file 5 and file 6 commits are now sitting in your working directory.
+Simply re-add and re-commit the changes.

 show-me-how:
 tell-me-why: |